Great Horned Owl

 - Instead of being spherical, owls’ eyes are shaped like cylinders to help them see well in the dark.

-- The tubular shape of owls’ eyes prevents them from rotating in their sockets.
+- The tubular shape of owls’ eyes prevents the eyes from rotating in their sockets.
 To compensate for this, owls have extra vertebrae in their necks that enable them to turn their heads up to 270 degrees around.

 - An owl’s eye is protected by three eyelids: an upper lid, a lower lid, and a nictating membrane that protects the owl’s eye while it is flying.

-Great Horned Owls eat a wide variety of prey.
+Great horned owls eat a wide variety of prey.
 Cottontail rabbits make up a large part of their diet, but they will also eat squirrels, skunks, snakes, domestic cats, and a wide variety of birds.
-At Cosley Zoo, the Great Horned Owl is fed quail, rats, and mice.
+At Cosley Zoo, the great horned owls are fed quail, chicken, and mice.

-Great Horned Owls are one of the earliest nesting birds.
-Eggs may be laid starting in January or February.
-Great Horned Owls can use the abandoned nests of other birds, or build nests in rock alcoves, hollows of trees, abandoned buildings, or sometimes on the ground.
-Females lay an average of 2-3 white eggs, with a maximum of 6.
-Both the male and female incubate the eggs for 30-35 days.
+Great horned owls are some of the earliest nesting birds.
+Eggs may be laid beginning in January or February.
+Great horned owls can use the abandoned nests of other birds, or build their own nests in rock alcoves, hollows of trees, abandoned buildings, or sometimes on the ground.
+Females lay an average of two or three white-shelled eggs, with a maximum of six eggs per clutch.
+The male and female work together to incubate the eggs for 30-35 days.
 The young are fed by both parents, who fiercely defend their nest site against intruders.
-The young begin to fly at 45-55 days old.
+The young fledge (begin to fly) at 45-55 days old.

-Great Horned Owls are found in woods, mountain forests, desert canyons, marshes, city parks, and urban forests.
-The owls prefer open areas or nest sites close to the edge of a forest where they can hunt.
+Great horned owls inhabit woods, mountain forests, desert canyons, marshes, city parks, and urban forests.
+They prefer open areas or nest sites close to the edge of a forest where they can hunt.

-It has been difficult to determine the longevity of the Great Horned Owl in the wild.
-In captivity, these owls have lived into their twenties.
+It has been difficult to determine the longevity of great horned owls in the wild.
+In human care, these owls have lived into their twenties.

-Great Horned Owls are at the top of the food chain and as predators, they are important for keeping populations of rats and mice under control.
+Great horned owls are at the top of the food chain and as predators, they are important for keeping populations of rats and mice under control.
+People have long been fascinated with owls and they are often used as subjects of folklore and symbols of wisdom.

-- Because they do not possess a sense of smell, Great Horned Owls are one of the only predators of skunks!
+- Because they do not possess a sense of smell, the great horned owl is one of the only predators of skunks!

 - Groups of small birds will sometimes mob an owl and successfully chase it away.